top of page

 Adrenalina: Sure it does.
 There are constraints of time and funds and people’s attention and patience.

 Narendra: Nah.
 Any actor, an expert, will tell you they study their lines and do run-throughs for days or weeks or months.
 Then they film 15 or 75 takes of a single dialogue, with a whole team of experts.
 And then the best of those lines and takes is taken and cut into a cohesive whole by another set of experts.
 And then all the expert editors take another go.
 Then that’s run by every other sort of expert, people who are just there to ensure congruity.
-And then it’s screened another hundred times until it’s perfect.
-And all that may take place over four years.
+And then it’s screened another hundred times until everyone agrees it's perfect.
+And all that may take place over two or six years.
 And still the end result is unwatchable to the untrained eye.

 Adrenalina: Is it, though?